Growing, Gathering, Hunting, and Fishing for Your Food is Part of the Challenge—Eating it is the Other

 There are never enough strawberries in our patch — I think my kids and my neighbor’s kids would agree!

 I am not the only one who is figuring out how to grow strawberries successfully in Alaska.
 One of the top posts on my blog, It Grows in Alaska, is Untangling the Mysteries of Growing Strawberries in Alaska.
-To figure what I can do to bump up my strawberry production, I interviewed Andy Harper, a local strawberry farmer (Highlands of Alaska Farms) as well as University of Minnesota researchers who have studied annual strawberry production using a low tunnel system.
+To figure what I can do to bump up my strawberry production, I interviewed Andy Harper, a local strawberry farmer in Two Rivers, Alaska, as well as University of Minnesota researchers who have studied annual strawberry production using a low tunnel system.

 strawberries in a box